Key Takeaway

 - Location: Cambridge, England

-- Notable Alumni: Charles Darwin, Francis Crick (discovered DNA structure), Robert G. Edwards (developed IVF)
+- Notable Alumni: Charles Darwin (naturalist), Francis Crick (biologist who discovered DNA structure), Robert G. Edwards (physiologist who developed IVF)

 7. UNIVERSITY OF SALAMANCA